eternal-f1ame/RA_MATQA/README.md

-# MWP-BERT on English Dataset
+# RA MATQA (Retrieval Augmented Math Question Answering)

-We build our implementation based on the code from https://github.com/zwx980624/mwp-cl, thanks for their contribution!
+We build our implementation based on the code from https://github.com/LZhenwen/MWP-BERT, thanks for their contribution!

 ## Network Training